SwimilTylers/ecs-underlay-mocker/README.md

 underlayctl tool [-h|--help] [options] [other arguments]

 tools:
-ssh-no-password       allow master connecting to slave without password master                master-client of underlay mocker, for slave deploying and config distributing slave                 slave-client of underlay mocker, for concrete setting
+ssh-auth     authenticate ssh connection towards those nodes master       master-client of underlay mocker, for slave deploying and config distributing slave        slave-client of underlay mocker, for concrete setting
 ```

-The mocking process requires `ssh` and `scp` operations. `ssh-no-password` relates to
+The mocking process requires `ssh` and `scp` operations. `ssh-auth` relates to
 ssh authentication, relieving you from tedious typing of passwords.

 The `master` loads config and deploys `slave` across nodes automatically.